Image-Adaptive GAN based Reconstruction: Experiments

 We also compare the methods with DIP \cite{ulyanov2017deep}.
 We use DIP official implementation for the noiseless scenarios, and for the examined noisy scenarios we reduce the number of iterations by a factor of 4 (tuned for best average performance) to prevent the network from overfitting the noise.

-Apart from presenting visual results\footnote{More visual examples are presented in Figures \ref{app:cs_03_noisy} - \ref{app:cs_05_noisy} for compressed sensing and in Figures \ref{app:sr_8} - \ref{app:sr_16} for super-resolution.}, we compare the performance of the different methods using two quantitative measures.
+We compare the performance of the different methods using two quantitative measures.
 The first one is the widely-used mean squared error (MSE) (sometimes in its PSNR form\footnote{\textbf{We compute the average PSNR as $10\mathrm{log}_{10}(255^2/\overline{\mathrm{MSE}})$, where $\overline{\mathrm{MSE}}$ is averaged over the test images.}}).
 The second is a distance between images that focuses on perceptual similarity (PS), which has been proposed in \cite{zhang2018unreasonable} (we use the official implementation).
 Displaying the PS is important since it is well known that PSNR/MSE may not correlate with the visual/perceptual quality of the reconstruction.
 Note that in the PS score --- lower is better.